POCOCZE/ELOS-Projekty/ansible/projects/vault-unseal/README.md

       $ helm get manifest vault
     ```

-2. All the Pods must be in `running` state
+2. All the Pods must be in `Running` state

     ```bash
     $ kgp